 When we mourn someone or something, it is in the context of a personal relationship where the memories also symbolise future plans, hopes and dreams - which may explain why we miss celebrities with whom we have not had a direct personal relationship, but who are still part of our thoughts.
 This means that we do not mourn someone we have never thought about - like a stranger in a foreign country.

 Dealing with grief means cognitively constructing, reconstructing, deconstructing, reorienting, predicting a new meaningful lifeline after a loss.
-To create new expectations and new prospective memories that is, memories of what we think is going to happen, and plans to fulfil that expected future - which from now on do not include the dead or what we lack.
+To create new expectations and new prospective memories - that is, memories of what we think is going to happen, and plans to fulfil that expected future - which from now on do not include the dead or what we lack.
 In this way, mourning is also a social construction, which can be exemplified by different turns in social contexts, not least at funerals, with a defined chain order of how those present are supposed to ritualise and express their grief, such as where and how one sits, or who confirms who.
 A person who is outside this inner circle, for example in the case of illicit love or hate, is not allowed to express themselves in the same social community.

-All in all, several different cognitive variations of the phenomenon of mourning can be identified, which can sometimes be perceived as a cold, stoic logic and seem terribly objectifying, but which open up to new, varying individual-centredness, with all its proximity, relational and reinforcing mechanisms, integrated in different memory modalities, neural networks and biofeedback systems: short-term, perceptual, conditioning, semantic, episodic, procedural and prospective memories.
+Some rational explanatory models of the phenomenon of grief can sometimes be perceived as having a kind of chilly stoic logic and which seem frighteningly objectifying, but which nevertheless opens up for new varying individual-centered forms, with all its proximity, relational and reinforcement mechanisms, which are integrated into different memory modalities, neural networks and biofeedback systems: short-term memories, perceptual memories, conditioning, semantic memories, episodic memories, Procedural memories and not least: prospective memories.

-The new concept of "waiting grief" sheds light on the phenomenon we face in situations where we know something will happen in the future, or where our previous hopes will not be fulfilled.
+The concept of "anticipatory grief" sheds light on the phenomenon we face in situations where we know something will happen in the future, or where our previous hopes will not be fulfilled.
 We are preparing for the coming inevitable final moment, and we are updating our dashed hopes during an ongoing life process.
 This is the case with disabilities such as loss of sight, hearing or body parts, or newborns with severe brain damage, cognitive impairments, or progressive diseases that may last for many years.
 Or a loved one with a serious addictive disorder that will ultimately destroy any social responsibility.
 In anticipation of the inevitable, there is an infinite line of updated daily grief.